VENCAPteam/VENCAPcoin/README.md

 The Platform is based on the Command Query separation technique (write and read requests performed separately) and is divided into five basic logic layers: the Distributed Storage Layer, the Ethereum Ledger Layer, the Access Layer, the Interface Layer, and the Applications Layer, see white paper for more detailed info.

-First stakes in start ups will be made public on 1 May 2021.
+First stakes in start-ups will be made public for voting on 1 May 2021.